 Use of Estimates - The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Subsequent Events - Management has adopted the provisions set forth in GASB Statement No. 56, Subsequent Events, and considered subsequent events through January 24, 2020 which is the date that the financial statements were available to be issued.
+Subsequent Events - In accordance with GASB Statement No. 56, Subsequent Events, the Plan has evaluated events and transactions for potential recognition or disclosure through January 26, 2021, the date the financial statements were available to be issued.